 The Landmark Trust provides a great database of accommodation options to choose from, all of which are in historic buildings.

-Chose from the likes of an eccentric 18th-century home built in the shape of a pineapple for a rather unusual stay, or something a little more traditional such as a laird’s house (a laird is the Scottish equivalent of an English Lord).
+Choose from the likes of an eccentric 18th-century home built in the shape of a pineapple for a rather unusual stay.
+Or something a little more traditional, such as a Laird’s House (a laird is the Scottish equivalent of an English Lord).

 Go traditional with a Scottish island cottage vacation